lincypt747/Playwright-RFS-Library/README.md

-# Playwright Test Automation for RFS Library management System:
+# Playwright Test Automation for RFS Library Management System:

 This project leverages Playwright with TypeScript to automate and validate key functionalities of RFS Library Management System